chowkw/kokweng_github_page/README.md

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.

+DATA ANALYST<br>
+January-2017 to May-2019: 2 years 4 Months

+ROLE: Junior Data Analyst/ Assistant Data Analyst/ Data Analyst
+UNIT: ABC Engineering Limited

+Working on various analytics based cases that facilitates clients for business process improvement.
+Involved in data analysis using model built/formula developed on a huge amount of text, time-series data, images and other forms of unstructured data.
 <!-- EXPERIENCE Section Ends -->

 <!-- EDUCATION Section Starts -->